hexforge404/hexforge-contracts/docs/CONTRACTS_INDEX.md

 ## Global contract rules (non-negotiable)

-- Engines MUST write public outputs under `/assets/<namespace>/...` via the nginx-served host mount.
+- Engines MUST write public outputs under `/assets/<namespace>/...`
-- Engines MUST return ONLY relative public URLs beginning with `/assets/`.
+- Engines MUST return ONLY relative public URLs beginning with `/assets/`
-- Engines MUST return job status using `schemas/job_status.schema.json`.
+- Engines MUST return job state using `job_status.schema.json`
-- Engines MUST generate a job manifest using `schemas/job_manifest.schema.json`.
+- Engines MUST generate a job manifest using `job_manifest.schema.json`
-- Engines MUST NOT write internal/debug/temp artifacts into public asset paths.
+- Engines MUST NOT write temp, debug, cache, or internal artifacts into public paths
-- Consumers (frontend/backend/assistant/foundry) MUST NOT write directly into engine public roots.
+- Consumers MUST NOT write directly into engine public asset roots

+---

+## Versioning rules

+- Public filesystem paths are **append-only**
+- Existing paths MUST NOT change for a given major contract version
+- New engines get new namespaces, not new roots

+---

+This file is the authoritative index for all HexForge contracts.